tracymedcalf/function-programming-in-racket/README.md

 (define [f some-arg] (g (h some-arg)))
 ```
 **Compose** saves some typing and is more reusable, since you might later redefine **h** to take a different number of arguments.

+# Helpful Tips

+## Avoid paren overload, modularize

+Don't spend your time making sure that you put the closing parenthesis in the right place.
+Programmers before you have been productive in lisp-family languages, and so can you.
+Instead, break up large functions into smaller functions.
+It makes your code more readable because

+1) There will be less parentheses to manage.

+2) The name of the new, smaller functions will describe what they do.

+Plus, as your program gets larger, you may find yourself with opportunities to reuse functions you wrote earlier.
+Smaller functions tend to be applicable to broader classes of problems, and you get even more mileage out of them by the fact that Racket gives you tools to manipulate functions.
+For examples, check out the [functions that Racket provides](https://docs.racket-lang.org/predicates/index.html) for building new predicates out of existing ones.

 # Contributing
 If you wish that more people would see the beauty of Racket, or you just think my examples are inadequate, consider submitting a pull request.
 You contribution might be added to the appendix or incorporated into the main body of the tutorial.